UNOBRIDGELab/Dimensions/README.md

 ## License
-&copy; 2019 Kevin Lumbard, Christine Toh, Matt Germonprez, Nicole Damen, Attakias Mertens and Ammar Abid.
+&copy; 2019 Kevin Lumbard, Christine Toh, Matt Germonprez, Nicole Damen, Attakias Mertens, Sue Yi, and Ammar Abid.

 The files in this repository are provided under an <a href="https://creativecommons.org/licenses/by/4.0/">Attribution 4.0 International (CC BY 4.0) License</a>.